frederickney/fastapi-framework-mvc/readme.md

     password: "replace this with your database user's password"
     database: "replace this with your database name"
     address: "replace this with your hostname"
-    models: "mysql (python module that require to be put under Models.Persistent module)"
+    models: "mysql (python module that require to be put under models.persistent module)"
     readonly: false
 ...
 ```